Because There Can Be More To The Good Life, A Higher Level, A More Abundant Life -

 For our discussion purposes, and without getting too wonky, we simply presume the best case most valuable scenario.

 Thus, to find the maximum value to a yacht owner of a potential yacht donation, simply take the allowable donation FMV value, and multiply it by the tax payer / donor's effective tax rate.
-With annual donation limts, it may take several years to finalize.
+With annual donation limits, it may take several years to finalize.

 The tax code allows for the maximum donation of non-cash assets in any one year to be limited to 50% of the tax payer's Adjusted Gross Income (AGI).
 In case the value of the donation exceeds the annual donation limit, the donation can be carried forward to future years.